Douglas Kellner: Guys and Guns Amok

-From 9/11 to Terror War: The Dangers of the Bush Legacy
+From 9/11 to Terror War

-Sociologists often describe the Kellner’s perspective on the causes and motivations of terrorism from 9/11 originate from capitalist globalization from the United States’s influence.
+Sociologists often describe Kellner's perspective on the causes and motivations of terrorism from 9/11 as originating from capitalist globalization from the U.S. influence.
 Kellner shows the potential solutions toward the post 9/11 war on terror, and these solutions often include the power of unified dialogue, cooperation, and commitment to global effort.
 Sociologists applaud Kellner for his initial attempts to decipher the actual means to propose a global solution toward terror, and his approach reveals a possibility for a peaceful resolution for post 9/11 terrorism.